How N1-Headache works

 Unlike paper diaries or “apps” where patients record volumes of data and try to guess their migraine triggers, N1-Headache's analytical engine objectively measures the impact of various factors on each individual user and allows them to “test” behavioral changes that may reduce the number or severity of their attacks.

-- N1-Headache users spend only 2-3 minutes a day tracking more than 70 migraine-related factors for 90 days, using an iPhone or iPad.
+- N1-Headache users spend only 2-3 minutes a day tracking more than 70 migraine-related factors for 90 days.
 It is important to track every day to discover which factors may lead to healthy days vs. migraine days.

 - A novel Visual Migraine Language™ (VML) N1-Headache developed with leading migraine neurologists on our advisory board makes data entry fast and fun.